SED-EEW/SED-EEW-SeisComP-contributions/apps/eew/sceewlog/descriptions/sceewlog.rst

 Part of the :ref:`EEW` package.

+*sceewlog*  logs the VS and FinDer magnitude messages received from :ref:`scvsmag` and :ref:`scfinder` (configurable), and broadcasts these alerts and generates and disseminates reports.

-*sceewlog* was originally part of the SeisComP implementation of the `Virtual Seismologist`_ (VS) Earthquake Early Warning algorithm (Cua, 2005; Cua and Heaton, 2007) released under the GNU Affero General Public License (Free Software Foundation, version 3 or later).
-It requires the Python package `dateutil`_ to be installed.
+*sceewlog* is released under the GNU Affero General Public License (Free Software Foundation, version 3 or later).
+It requires the Python package `dateutil`_ to be installed. sceewlog replaces scvslog that was originally part of the SeisComP implementation of the `Virtual Seismologist`_ (VS) Earthquake Early Warning algorithm.

-It logs the VS and FinDer magnitude messages received from :ref:`scvsmag` and :ref:`scfinder` (configurable), and once an event has timed out, generates report files.
+Once an event has timed out, the modules generates report files.
 These report files are saved to disk and can also be sent via email.

-It also implements an `ActiveMQ`_ interface which provides the possibility to send alert messages in real-time.
-Currently, messages can be sent in three different formats (SeisComPML, QuakeML, ShakeAlertML).
-The recommended client to display these alert messages is the `Earthquake Early Warning Display (EEWD)`_ an OpenSource user interface developed within the European REAKT project and based on the `UserDisplay`_.
-The UserDisplay is not openly available, however, people with permission to run the UserDisplay can use it to receive alert messages from *sceewlog*.
+It also implements an `ActiveMQ`_ interface which can send alert messages in real-time.
+Currently, messages can be sent in four different formats (SeisComPML, QuakeML, ShakeAlertML, CAP).
+The SED-ETHZ team provide a client that can display these alert messages, the `Earthquake Early Warning Display (EEWD)`_ an OpenSource user interface developed within the European REAKT project and based on early versions of the ShakeAlert `UserDisplay`_.

 To receive alerts with the EEWD set the format to *qml1.2-rt*.
 There are currently no clients which can digest SeisComPML and the UserDisplay format